DickyKitchenJr/React-sample-project/amazon-best-seller/README.md

 ## Purpose:

-- to recreate the Amazon books best seller site
-- to demonstrate ability to use React to build the front end of a site
+- to create a site using visual references, similar to if a client were to give you a mock-up of something they want you to build

 ## Resources Used: